-Jaeger Agent (Server Queue, Processor Workers) - The Jaeger agent is a network daemon that listens for spans sent over User Datagram Protocol (UDP), which it batches and sends to the collector.
+Agent (Jaeger agent, Server Queue, Processor Workers) - The distributed tracing platform agent is a network daemon that listens for spans sent over User Datagram Protocol (UDP), which it batches and sends to the Collector.
 The agent is meant to be placed on the same host as the instrumented application.
-This is typically accomplished by having a sidecar in container environments like Kubernetes.
+This is typically accomplished by having a sidecar in container environments such as Kubernetes.

-Jaeger Collector (Queue, Workers) - Similar to the Agent, the Collector is able to receive spans and place them in an internal queue for processing.
-This allows the collector to return immediately to the client/agent instead of waiting for the span to make its way to the storage.
+Jaeger Collector (Collector, Queue, Workers) - Similar to the Jaeger agent, the Jaeger Collector receives spans and places them in an internal queue for processing.
+This allows the Jaeger Collector to return immediately to the client/agent instead of waiting for the span to make its way to the storage.

 Storage (Data Store) - Collectors require a persistent storage backend.
-Jaeger has a pluggable mechanism for span storage.
+Red Hat OpenShift distributed tracing platform has a pluggable mechanism for span storage.
 Note that for this release, the only supported storage is Elasticsearch.

 Query (Query Service) - Query is a service that retrieves traces from storage.

-Ingester (Ingester Service) - Jaeger can use Apache Kafka as a buffer between the collector and the actual backing storage (Elasticsearch).
-Ingester is a service that reads data from Kafka and writes to another storage backend (Elasticsearch).
+Ingester (Ingester Service) - Red Hat OpenShift distributed tracing can use Apache Kafka as a buffer between the Collector and the actual Elasticsearch backing storage.
+Ingester is a service that reads data from Kafka and writes to the Elasticsearch storage backend.

-Jaeger Console – Jaeger provides a user interface that lets you visualize your distributed tracing data.
+Jaeger Console – With the Red Hat OpenShift distributed tracing platform user interface, you can visualize your distributed tracing data.
 On the Search page, you can find traces and explore details of the spans that make up an individual trace.